Atomic45/Credit_Risk_Analysis/README.md

 **3. Recall - under the rec column, high_risk loans and low_risk loans are high and about the same 0.91 and 0.94**
 _______________________________________________________________________________________________________________________
 ## Summary
+In Summary, the first five models had an accuracy rate lower than 70%.
+Once the Classifier models were created, the accuracy rate increased with the Easy Ensemble AdaBooster Classifier having the highest accuracy rate of 93% for High-Risk loans.
+The sensitivity rate from the recall column was also high at 91%, and the precision was similar for all the models.
+The best selection would be the Easy Ensemble AdaBoost Classifier as its accuracy percentage rate was significant compared to the other models for the credit card analysis.